 LEWIS & DONNA LAMB

 Native Kentuckians, this remarkable father-daughter duo have been making, preserving, teaching, and sharing traditional Appalachian music for many years.
 With Lewis on fiddle and Donna on Guitar your feet don’t stand a chance of remaining still!
 They began playing for the Berea College Country Dancers in the 1960’s.
 They perform and teach old time square dance music and traditional songs at festivals and workshops throughout the region.
 Lewis is also known for his folk-art woodcarvings and he and Donna together have crafted numerous musical instruments.
-Lewis and Donna have are recent winners of the Kentucky Folk Heritage Award.
+Lewis and Donna are recent winners of the Kentucky Folk Heritage Award.

 One might say Roo has been observing, learning and studying Scandinavian dance since she met the Hambo on the dance floor when she was in college.
 Roo’s hallmarks include clear, positive teaching that incorporates background information, styling and technique and her ability to present the basic concepts of Scandinavian dance to dancers of all levels in a fun and lighthearted manner.
 She conducts workshops throughout the US, specializing in the turning dances of Norway and Sweden.
 Roo will be assisted by Harry Khamis, a regular teacher at Miami Valley Folk Dance Club in Dayton, Ohio.